kill9zombie/elixir_dojo/DOJO.md

 A #PID is a process ID.
 Whenever we spawn a process or start an OTP managed process, we get a process ID.
 If we want to interact with the process, we'll need to keep it.
 If we're just interested in the side effects of the process, maybe not.
 In this case, `Game.Board.start_link` returns `{:ok, pid}` so that it can be managed by an OTP supervisor.

 The main board is defined in the `newboard` function.
+The rows and columns are just lists.

 * lib/game.ex